dojo/dojo.io/site/source/tutorials/1040_dojo1_dijits/index.md

 If you would like, you can download the completed [demo application](../assets/9001_dojo1_dijits-finished.zip) from this tutorial.

 This tutorial is far from exhaustive on the subject, but is intended to provide the basics of using Dojo 1 Dijits in a Dojo 2 application.
-In most cases we still feel it is better to use or create Dojo 2 widgets than to leverage Dojo 1 Dijits.
+It is ideally better to use or create Dojo 2 widgets than to leverage Dojo 1 Dijits.
 We think the main use case is when you want to incrementally migrate an existing application to Dojo 2, being able to _wrap_ custom Dijits can be really useful.

-The way we integrated Dojo 1 in this situation is not suitable for a production application.
+The way we integrated Dojo 1 in this example is not suitable for a production application.
 Ideally you would create a built layer of your Dojo 1 dependencies.
-You can _inject_ that built layer in the same fashion as earlier in tutorial.
+You can _inject_ that built layer in the same way as earlier in the tutorial.
 For more on creating builds of Dojo 1, you should refer to the Dojo 1 [Creating Builds](https://dojotoolkit.org/documentation/tutorials/1.10/build/index.html) tutorial.

 {% section 'last' %}